Presenting our ultimate food guide to Bugis and its collection of amazing restaurants, cafes and bars.

 17. Mother Dough Bakery

-Let your search for freshly baked artisanal bread guide you to Mother Dough, where you’ll be warmly enveloped by the scents of sourdough baguettes and croissants.
+Let your search for freshly baked artisanal bread guide you to Mother Dough, where the scents of sourdough baguettes and croissants will warmly envelop you.
 And if your sweet tooth is calling out for satisfaction, take home goodies like danishes, tarts and puffs, depending on what’s the line-up for the day.

 Step into this chic, bistro-style French restaurant for a classy catch-up with friends or an intimate dinner.
 The place is warm and inviting, with a menu that features charcoal-grilled and dry-aged meats, seafood, cold cuts, cheeses and, of course, French wines.
 That’s your weekend plan, sorted.